Development Workflow

 2. Look for platform-specific issues (Windows vs Linux vs macOS)

-3. Verify all dependencies are in pyproject.toml
+3. Verify all dependencies are in pyproject.toml and pixi.toml

-4. Run pre-commit: pre-commit run --all-files
+4. Run pre-commit: pixi run pre-commit

 Documentation Build Failures